datacentricdesign/iob22/code-practice/01-user-interaction/step5.md

 Hmmm.
 We can add text?
 Yes, it is called `concatenation`.
 Could it be that the computer thinks our variable x and y are text instead of a number?

-If you Google _'python find out the type of a variable'_, you will find `type`.
+If you _Google_ _'python find out the type of a variable'_, you will find `type`.
 Note how to search: first the language (python) and then what you are looking for.

-Then, erase our previous test and ask the user for an input so that you can check its type.
+Then, erase our previous test and ask the user for input so that you can check its type.

 ```python
 # Create a variable called x of type number that starts with the value 0